sohail-777/imagify/README.md

 create mongodb.js file in a folder called confi where we have files required to do configurations for each necessary configurations

-in mongodb.js we will configure the database
+in mongodb.js we will configure the database  by implementing the required codes

+after we get "database connected" message its time to create the schema in mongodb